gvwilson/thirdbit/src/fiction/in-heck/index.md

 but was too far away to catch her.

 Branches scratched at her as the bot's, "Nooooo!" sawed through the air.
-Moss and weeds squished under her feet as she fled up the overgrown path toward the road.
+Moss and weeds squelched under her feet as she fled up the overgrown path toward the road.